The Best Rifle Scopes

 Everything worked—the magnification was smooth and clear, an adjustable objective lens made honing in on down-range targets easy, and focusing was quick and surprisingly accurate at any magnification.

-Of course, this is not the scope for serious, competitive, long-range shooting or any application requiring exceptional detail (plus it was far and away the largest scope we tested).
-But if you want inexpensive, functional, 50 magnification rifle scope for under $200, this is the scope for you.
+Of course, this is not the scope for serious, competitive, long-range shooting or any application requiring exceptional detail (plus, it was far and away the largest scope we tested).
+But if you want inexpensive, functional, 50 magnification affordable scope for under $200, this is the scope for you.

 - Good glass

 - Light bleed with maximum brightness

 If you prefer a slightly lighter scope, the Nikon P-Tactical (the down-market version of the higher-end M-Tactical) is a great choice if the Crossfire II is out of stock as it offers very similar performance.

 The P-Tactical offers sharp visuals and is an easy-to-use choice.
 After the Crossfire II these our testers second favorite for 50-300 yard shots.